mohammad-moussalli/se-factory-final-project/README.md

 <br><br>
 <img src="./readme/title5.svg" id="implementation"/>

-> Uing the above mentioned tech stacks and the wireframes build with figma from the user stories we have, the implementation of the app is shown as below, these are screenshots and recordings from the real app.
+> Using the above mentioned tech stacks and the wireframes build with figma from the user stories we have, the implementation of the app is shown as below, these are screenshots and recordings from the real app.

 <table>